Snervan/angular-blog-act2/README.md

 Following the instructions of the activity 2 from Angular' course on OpenClassrooms.
 I made a Blog app style where we can add a Post, delete One or view one of them on a single page.
 This is a personal work in order to learn how I can made a web app with Angular.

 Every post you add or see is from a public Firebase database.
-Using a firebase package (not AngularFire).
+Using a firebase package to achieve this (not AngularFire).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.